e13dav/no-framework-tutorial/README.md

 # no-framework-tutorial
-The SocialNews no-framework-tutorial project from Professional PHP by Patrick Louys
+This is my effort working through the SocialNews no-framework-tutorial project in the book "Professional PHP" written by Patrick Louys.